drobin04/Dashboardify/to-do.md

 - Renders a note on the screen , or perhaps a collapseable iframe, with the api details.
 - I imagine it'll hook requests and save them into a sqlite db, but could, in the end, just have a flat user-specified php script.
 Think more on this.

-- restore Collapseable iframe functionality
--- Have <a> for the div , when clicked, it sets display to not be none.
-If clicked again, or if a minimize button is clicked, it is then collapsed.

 # todo / Events API / db

 - pre-built API that can receive webhooks and stores the content and headers into fields in a row in a sqlite db.
 This way someone can quickly ping it, then query the events db for results.